bosetridib/Volatility_Modelling/README.md

 The project aims to illustrate the novel idea that volatility can be explained by the trend, and not by the variance.
 The project involves simulation and re-estimation of the simulated data such that those estimation techniques can be executed on the real-world data.

-In lucid terms, the idea suggests that apart from modeling the variance of the _differenced_ form of the data with the usual ARIMA modeling, one may consider modeling the trend which would be more intuitive than the general definitions.
-If one argues that the fluctuations in the data are not just _noise_ but also a fluctuation of _habit/behavior_ of the variable, then one might come to a better understanding of the economic interpretation behind the data.
+In lucid terms, the idea suggests that apart from modeling the variance of the _differenced_ form of the data with the usual _GARCH_ modeling, one may consider modeling the trend which would be more intuitive.
+If one argues that the fluctuations in the data are not just _noise_ but also a fluctuation of _habit/behavior_ of the variable, then one might come to a better, or at least different, understanding of the economic interpretation behind the data.

 ## The Models